 We can’t share the truth with our friends.
 This will mean that we, ourselves, took the wrong decision by marrying a drunk bastard who waste our savings online.

-This type of conviction bias can be used in your favour.
+This type of conviction bias can be used in your favor.
 You only need to build a strong relationship with other people.
 You can start with something small and build on it.

-Salespeople use this idea all the time.
+Salespeople use this tactic all the time.
 They try to sell you something small.
-Something that won’t make them huge profit but it will build a bridge between the company and your wallet.
+Something that won’t make them a huge profit but it will build a bridge between the company and your wallet.

 These type of small purchases become larger over time, and why not?
 You already trusted this brand before, right?
 If you stop now this will mean that you were wrong the first time.
-And people don’t like to acknowledge that they’re wrong.
+And people don’t like to admit to others, nor to themselves, that they were wrong.

 Don’t rely on collective responsibility: If you want to get help from people.
 Or if you’re managing a team and you want something done.
 Don’t really on all of them.
 Don’t say “please fix this, all of you.”
 Collective work and collective responsibility don’t work together.
 If you want something done, point out the specific person to do it.
 Otherwise, nothing will be completed;

 The media influence: What we read, watch and consume as information influences us.
 If you’re depressed, or you’re heartbroken, the worse thing you can do is to read similar to your stories.
 The best, most useful, and extremely easy to implement thing you can do is to expose yourself to positive news, people, emotions.
 It might sound dull and simple but this is really powerful.